wheresrhys/fetch-mock/docs/docs/API/route/matcher.md

 `fetch` and other standards have strong opinions about how to interpret URLs. `fetch-mock` attempts to respect these, which can lead to unexpected behaviour.
 The notes below apply to all types of url matcher.

 1. Trailing slashes are ignored i.e. `http://thing` is treated the same as `http://thing/` ([read the spec](https://url.spec.whatwg.org/#url-equivalence))
-2. When using dot segments in urls `fetch-mock` will match both the full path containing dot segments, and the path ot resolves to e.g. `/path/../other-path` will match `/path/../other-path` and `/other-path` ([read the spec](https://github.com/wheresrhys/fetch-mock/issues/763#:~:text=resolved%20as%20per-,the%20spec,-before%20attempting%20to))
+2. When using dot segments in urls `fetch-mock` will match both the full path containing dot segments, and the path it resolves to e.g. `/path/../other-path` will match `/path/../other-path` and `/other-path` ([read the spec](https://github.com/wheresrhys/fetch-mock/issues/763#:~:text=resolved%20as%20per-,the%20spec,-before%20attempting%20to))
 3. `fetch` will convert any protocol-relative urls to ones using the protocol of the current page e.g. if the browser is at `**http:**//a.com` and your application calls `fetch('//some.url')`, a request will be made to `**http:**//some.url`.
 However, to discourage writing tests that pass in one environment but not another, `fetch-mock` **will only** match requests where the protocol (or lack of) is exactly the same as the route. e.g. `begin://a.com` will match `//a.com/path` but not `http://a.com/path`
 4. Fetches of relative urls e.g. `fetch('image.jg')` or `fetch('/path')` are technically not supported in node.js at all.
 However, `fetch-mock` will handle them if either
    a) The global `fetch-mock` option `fetchMock.config.allowRelativeUrls = true` is set